5. – Further management and configuration

 snmp.mib.prop.file = /SparkGateway/snmp/snmp-agent-mib.properties

-# percentage of license usage to send alert
+# Percentage of license usage to trigger alert

 ```